ZFGKILLER/EFT-BOT/readme.md

 works with python 3.10

-if u want the game to restart if it crashes you must keep the launcher open on game launch
+if u want the game to restart if it crashes you must keep the launcher open on game launch python must be installed by being added to path and custom installation(can use defualt settings in custom install) game must be in 1920x1090 (16:9)

 you can skip all of this and just run the install python.bat file